berkeley-stat243/stat243-fall-2023/labs/lab1-submission.md

 Today we will use all these tools together to submit a solution for Problem Set 0 (not a real problem set) to make sure you know how to submit solutions to upcoming (real) problem sets.

-Here is a selection of some basic reference tutorials and documentation for [unix](https://berkeley-scf.github.io/tutorial-unix-basics/) [bash](https://berkeley-scf.github.io/tutorial-using-bash/) and [unix commands](https://www.unixtutorial.org/basic-unix-commands), [git & GitHub](https://htmlpreview.github.io/?https://github.com/berkeley-scf/tutorial-git-basics/blob/master/git-intro.html), [quarto](https://quarto.org/docs/get-started/hello/text-editor.html), [python](https://docs.python.org/3/tutorial/index.html) and [VS Code](https://code.visualstudio.com/docs)
+Here is a selection of some basic reference tutorials and documentation for [unix](https://berkeley-scf.github.io/tutorial-unix-basics/), [bash](https://berkeley-scf.github.io/tutorial-using-bash/) and [unix commands](https://www.unixtutorial.org/basic-unix-commands), [git & GitHub](https://htmlpreview.github.io/?https://github.com/berkeley-scf/tutorial-git-basics/blob/master/git-intro.html), [quarto](https://quarto.org/docs/get-started/hello/text-editor.html), [python](https://docs.python.org/3/tutorial/index.html) and [VS Code](https://code.visualstudio.com/docs)

+## Discussion on Unix and the Shell

+Whiteboard and group discussion.

+## Discussion on standard modern computer architecture

+Whiteboard and group discussion

 ## Quick Intro to [git and GitHub](https://htmlpreview.github.io/?https://github.com/berkeley-scf/tutorial-git-basics/blob/master/git-intro.html)